ueberbit/uebertool/packages/vite-plugin-drupal/README.md

 ```
 , files starting with an _underscore and file ending with `*.ce.*`.

+#### SDC
+Drupal automatically attaches the css and js file with the same name as the sdc.
+Thus you can add the files you want to be transpiled to the assets, src, js or css folder.

+The resulting library will be attached by the companion module.

 ### Custom Element Loader
 Files ending with `*.{eager|idle|lazy|visible}.ce.*` are auto injected by the custom element loader.
 Any of these files is auto imported and registered as `<themename>-filename`.